todlarson/networking/trafficdrain/trafficdrain.md

 ## Design
 This design address ospf and bgp in different ways.
 First, the design uses apply-groups to insert `overload` into the ospf configuration.
-Next, the design uses apply-groups to insert an as-path-prepend configration into all terms of the bgp export policy.
+Next, the design uses the apply-groups wildcard feature to insert an as-path-prepend configration into all terms of the bgp export policy.
+In this example we add four occurances of R1's AS 11.

 ### Group configuration
 ```